Exoutia/learn_api/notes.md

 - Update command needs set to do any update.
 - Alter is used to change the table structure such as adding column.
 - Returning is used to get the table changes from deletion and updating.

+### Object Relational Mapper (ORM)

+- Layer of abstraction that sits between the database and us.
+- We can perform all database operation through traditional python code.
+No more SQL!.

+#### `SQLALCHEMY`

+- Sqlalchemy is one of the most popular python ORMs.
+- It is a standalone library and has no association with `FastAPI`.
+It can be used with any other python web frameworks or any python based application.
+- `Sqlalchemy` always need a driver to talk to any database such as for `postgresql` it need `psycopg2`